abmarnie/abmarnie/README.md

 My least favorite environments are low-trust cultures, purely sales-driven cultures, overly bureaucratic cultures, and those with opaque leadership.
 Often, the only things keeping devs sane in these environments is a shared sense of solidarity for the suffering they go through, which is not a sustainable way to motivate high performers who want to align themselves with your company's success.

-If you want to work with a kind person with high standards who can align their high ambitions with yours to deliver impactful products as a business of technical consultant, shoot me an email at abmarnie9@gmail.com.
+If you want to work with a kind person with high standards who can align their high ambitions with yours to deliver impactful products as a business or technical consultant, shoot me an email at abmarnie9@gmail.com.